felixfontein/ansible-tools/docs/docsite/rst/path_join_filter.rst

     To install it use: :code:`ansible-galaxy collection install felixfontein.tools`.

-    To use it in a playbook, specify: :code:`felixfontein.tools.dict`.
+    To use it in a playbook, specify: :code:`felixfontein.tools.path_join`.

 .. version_added

-.. versionadded:: 1.4.0 of felixfontein.tools
+.. versionadded:: 1.1.0 of felixfontein.tools

 .. contents::
    :local: